Things to do in China

 The Bund in Shanghai

+The Bund must surely be one of Shanghai’s most recognizable landmarks making it hard to imagine a visit to the ‘pearl of the orient’ without a wander along this iconic boulevard.
 Located in the Huangpu District of Shanghai on the bank of the Huangpu River, The Bund is perhaps the most impressive promenade in Shanghai.
-Apart from providing a present day glimpse into Shanghai’s glamorous early 20th century commercial past (the Bund is a legacy of stunning 1920’s architecture and design), it offers the perfect view of a more contemporary skyline punctuated by high rise buildings like the Oriental Pearl Television Tower and the Jin Mao Tower across the river in Pudong.
+Apart from providing a present-day glimpse into Shanghai’s glamorous early 20th century commercial past (the Bund is a legacy of stunning 1920’s architecture and design), it offers the perfect view of a more contemporary skyline punctuated by high rise buildings like the Oriental Pearl Television Tower and the Jin Mao Tower across the river in Pudong.
 Explore by day or night and enjoy the vibe created by the fabulous boutiques, restaurants, bars, and people who carry forward the energy of Shanghai’s past to today.

-Classic Gardens in Suzhou
+Classical Gardens in Suzhou

-Classic Gardens in Suzhou
+Classical Gardens in Suzhou

 In Suzhou, enjoy the opportunity to explore and admire the exquisite classical gardens that are synonymous with ancient Chinese creativity.
 Encompassing the thoughtfulness, intellect, and design as only ancient Chinese craftsmen can do, a fine example of the art is evident in the Humble Administrator’s Garden, now a UNESCO World Heritage site.
 The gardens’ picturesque landscape harmonizes the many elements of traditional architecture, hills, lawns, flowers, and meandering streams.
 In the same vein, discover what inspired China’s ancient philosophers, poets, and intellectuals at Master of the Nets Garden.
 Here you’ll discover a synthesis of residences and buildings with lakes, grottoes, flowers, and ancient trees.
-For a unique and altogether different insight to China, Suzhou’s gardens should definitely find their way onto your ‘must-visit’ list for China.
+For a unique and altogether different insight into China, Suzhou’s gardens should definitely find their way onto your ‘must-visit’ list for China.

 Three Gorges and the Yangtze River